-An increasing number of health professionals seek jobs in another EU Member State: aside from the potential benefits for the individuals concerned, their movement can help rectify labour market imbalances between countries.
-Directive 2005/36/EC on the recognition of professional qualifications provides a Europe-wide legal framework enabling Member States to recognise each other’s qualifications.
+Some health professionals seek jobs in other EU Member States: aside from the potential benefits for the individuals concerned, their movement can help rectify labour market imbalances between countries.
+Directive 2005/36/EC on the recognition of professional qualifications provides an EU-wide legal framework enabling Member States to recognise each other’s qualifications.
 A range of health professionals — including doctors — enjoy automatic recognition, in other words, if they are a certified practitioner in their home country then they are automatically entitled to practice anywhere else in the EU.
 The directive defines basic medical training as comprising a total of at least six years of university study or 5 500 hours of theoretical and practical training.

 In the coming decades, population ageing will be a major challenge for the EU’s health sector.
-The demand for healthcare will probably increase substantially as a result of an ageing population and at the same time the proportion of the people in work will likely decline.
+The demand for healthcare will probably increase substantially as a result of an ageing population and at the same time the proportion of the people in work will probably decline.
 As a result, there could be staff shortages in certain medical specialisations or geographic areas.
-In 2014, more than one third of all doctors in the EU were aged 55 or over.
-According to the European Commission’s Directorate-General for Health and Food Safety, more than 60 thousand doctors (or 3.2 % of the workforce) are expected to leave the profession each year by 2020.
+In 2016, nearly two fifths of all doctors in the EU were aged 55 or over.
+According to the European Commission’s Directorate-General for Health and Food Safety, more than 60 000 doctors (or 3.2 % of the workforce) are expected to leave the profession each year by 2020.

 An action plan for the EU health workforce seeks to help EU Member States tackle this challenge, by: improving workforce planning and forecasting; anticipating future skills’ needs; improving the recruitment and retention of health professionals; mitigating the negative effects of migration on health systems.
 The plan is part of the broader strategy ‘Towards a job-rich recovery’ (COM(2012) 173).